krisp/fauxqrz/README.md

 # fauxqrz
 QRZ XML interface emulator using free hamqth.com lookups

-This python script emulates the QRZ XML interface using lookups from hamqth.com's XML interface.
+This script intercepts requests from HRDLogbook (tested on 5.24.0.38) to the QRZ XML callsign lookup and replies with data available for free from hamqth.com.

-In order for this script to intercept requests from Ham Radio Deluxe's Logbook, one must add the following entries to the hosts file (%windir%\system32\drivers\etc\hosts on windows):
+In order for this script to do its job, edit the hosts file or configure the lan DNS server to redirect QRZ.com's XML servers to the address the script binds to.

+The following are the entries in my hosts file (%windir%\system32\drivers\etc\hosts on windows):
 ```
 127.0.0.5 xml.qrz.com
 127.0.0.5 xmldata.qrz.com